LeonskiDev/denska/README.md

 A middleware based [@discord] Gateway API.

-[Denska] allows you to create a [@discord] bot using a middleware system like that used by [koa](https://github.com/koajs/koa).
+[denska] allows you to create a [@discord] bot using a middleware system like that used by [koa](https://github.com/koajs/koa).
 When a payload is sent from [@discord] to a shard it gets added to a context and sent through the middleware stack.

 Unlike other libraries (which are also awesome and more beginner friendly), [denska] doesn't handle anything out of the box.
 Instead, functionality is added through middleware provided by the user and another libraries.